openvinotoolkit/geti-sdk/notebooks/README.md

 6. The notebooks should show up in the side menu of the jupyter web interface.

-## Credentials management
+> ## Authentication
+>
-> The notebooks rely on a `.env` file to load the login details for the Intel® Geti™
+> The notebooks rely on a `.env` file to load the server details for the Intel® Geti™
 > instance which they run against.
-To provide the credentials for your instance,
+To provide the details for your Intel® Geti™ instance,
 > create a file named `.env` directly in the `notebooks` directory.
-The file should have
+Two types of
+> authentication are supported: Either via a Personal Access Token (the recommended
+> approach) or via user credentials.
+>
+> ### Personal Access Token
+> To use the personal access token for authenticating on your server, the `.env` file
-> the following contents:
+> should have the following contents:
 > ```shell
-> # Intel® Geti™ instance details
+> # GETi instance details
 > HOST=
+> TOKEN=
+> ```
+> Where you should of course fill the details appropriate for your instance.
+>
+> ### Credentials
+> To use your user credentials for authenticating on your server, the `.env` file
+> should have the following contents:
+> ```shell
+> # GETi instance details
+> HOST=
 > USERNAME=
 > PASSWORD=
 > ```
-> Where you should of course fill the appropriate details for your instance.
+> Where you should of course fill the details appropriate for your instance.
+>
+> In case both a TOKEN and USERNAME/PASSWORD variables are provided, the SDK
+> will default to using the TOKEN since this method is considered more secure.

 # Available notebooks
 The following notebooks are currently provided: